Skip to main content

-With the constant innovation of faster shipping, we all expect our packages to be delivered correctly and on time.
-We want to open the box and find the pretty little shipping invoice calculated correctly, and when it’s not, it’s easy to point the blame at the shipping carrier first.
+With the constant innovation of faster shipping, we expect our packages to be delivered accurately and on time.
+We want to open the box and find the pretty little shipping invoice calculated accurately, and when it’s not, it’s easy to point the blame at the shipping carrier first.

 However, incorrect invoice calculations can arise further back in the supply chain.
-If a company’s warehouse operations are running on old principles and systems, you’re more likely to receive a shipping invoice that doesn’t match the price you originally paid for.
-If the warehouse is messy, the end result will be messy.
+If a company’s warehouse operations are running on old principles and systems, you’re more likely to receive a shipping invoice that doesn’t match the price you originally paid.
+If the warehouse is messy, the result will be messy.

 What is warehouse management software?

-This is a good place to start if you’re unfamiliar or just need a little refresh.
+This is an excellent place to start if you’re unfamiliar or need a refresh.
 A warehouse management system is software that organizes and optimizes inventory coming in and going out of your warehouse and warehouse workflow operations.

-This workflow alone shows how crucial a proper WMS can be to reduce shipping invoice errors.
-A number of things can go wrong from receiving to shipping, but the features within a WMS are set in place to reduce possible shipping invoice errors.
+This workflow alone shows how crucial a proper WMS can be to reduce FedEx and UPS invoice errors.
+Several things can go wrong, from receiving to shipping.
+WMS will reduce possible shipping invoice errors.
 Let’s take a look at a few.

 Quality Control

 Quality control will be your lifesaver when it comes to correct orders.
-This step in the pick, pack, and ship process ensures the correct order is picked, packed in the correct box, and shipped to the correct address.
+This step in the pick, pack, and ship process ensures the correct order is picked, packed in the right box, and shipped to the valid address.

 Quality control also monitors the following:

-• Makes sure the item matches the description from the original marketplace listing
+- Make sure the item matches the description from the original marketplace listing.

-Quality control reduces human error and can save you so much money down the line.
+Quality control reduces human error and can save you a lot of money.
 If you can catch order discrepancies while it’s still in the warehouse, you’ll reduce the risk of a shipping invoice error once it’s at someone’s door.

 Software Integrations

-One of the biggest assets that sets a WMS apart from an IMS (Inventory Management System) alone is its ability to integrate with a number of different shipping software.
-A WMS can integrate with accounting, shipping, and eCommerce store platform software to name a few, with the goal to make your business customizable and functional.
+One of the most significant assets that sets a WMS apart from an IMS (Inventory Management System) is its ability to integrate with several shipping software.
+A WMS can integrate with accounting, shipping, and eCommerce store platform software, to name a few, to make your business customizable and functional.

-Shipping software is a great integration to use when you’re running into shipping invoice errors.
-When you integrate shipping software with a WMS, your inventory data is synced across systems.
+Shipping software is a great integration when you’re running into shipping invoice errors.
+When you integrate shipping software with a WMS, your inventory data is syncs across systems.

 Why is that important?

 Because when your data is synced, you reduce the risk of miscalculating or misprinting an order’s information.
-Everything can be stored in one place so warehouse employees have visibility on what should charged on an invoice.
+Everything can be stored in one place so warehouse employees can see what should be charged on an invoice.

 A parcel audit software like Refund Retriever is another excellent integration to use with a WMS.

-The whole purpose of an audit software is to refund you on the money you deserve from shipping carriers.
-So if for some reason your package gets messed up after it leaves quality control, an audit software can recover the extra fees you may be charged from carriers.
+The whole purpose of audit software is to refund you the money you deserve from shipping carriers.
+So if, for some reason, your package gets messed up after it leaves quality control, an audit software can recover the extra fees you may be charged from carriers.

 How does forecasting help reduce shipping invoice errors?

-Accurate and smart forecasting is crucial for any business that wants to stay in business.
-Forecasting is made easy using reports in a WMS.
-Reports are used to gather data on inventory trends throughout the year.
-Using data from the previous year can better forecast how much inventory you need to meet demand the next year.
+Accurate and intelligent forecasting is crucial for any business that wants to stay in business.
+Forecasting is easy by using reports in a WMS.
+Reports can gather data on inventory trends throughout the year.
+Using data from the previous year can better predict how much inventory you need to meet demand the following year.

 When you’ve forecasted the proper amount and type of inventory, you can rest easy knowing the item will be there when a purchase order comes through.
-So, the expectations of the customer to receive their item at a certain time on a certain day will have a better chance of being met with proper forecasting.
+So, the customer’s expectations will have a better chance of being met with proper forecasting.

 Warehouse Management Software User Accountability

-User accountability is exactly as it sounds – the user of the WMS will be held accountable for their actions within the system.
-This means whatever action they perform while using the system will be tracked for accuracy.
-Tracking is handy if you’re trying to account for discrepancies later on.
+User accountability is precisely as it sounds – the users of the WMS will be held accountable for their actions within the system.
+Whatever activity they perform while using the system will be tracked for accuracy.
+Tracking is handy if you’re trying to account for differences later on.

-For example, if a customer is charged for two of the same item but only purchased one, the company’s management can look back into a user’s history on the WMS.
-Then easily trace which employee failed to perform quality control.
+For example, if a customer is charged for two of the same item but only bought one, the company’s management can review a user’s history on the WMS.
+Then, it easily traces which employee failed to perform quality control.

 This is another example of how the shipping carrier is not always at fault.
 Sometimes, the problems lie within a WMS, but with features like user accountability, you can explain invoice errors later.